Kotlin/KEEP/proposals/inline-classes.md

 fun test(a: FooArray, b: Array<Foo>) {}
 ```

-This is similar how we work with arrays of primitive types such as `IntArray`/`ByteArray` and allows to explicitly differ array of
+This is similar how one works with arrays of primitive types such as `IntArray`/`ByteArray`, it allows explicitly differ array of
 unboxed values from array of boxed values.

-This decision doesn't allow to declare `vararg` parameter that will represent array of unboxed inline class values, because we can't
+This decision doesn't allow declaring `vararg` parameters that represent array of unboxed inline class values, because it's impossible to
 associate vararg of inline class type with the corresponding array type.
 For example, without additional information it's impossible to match
 `vararg v: Foo` with `FooArray`.
 Therefore, we are going to prohibit `vararg` parameters for now.